1990 United States federal government shutdown

 President George H. W. Bush negotiated a deficit reduction plan with Congressional leaders that included tax increases, despite his campaign pledge of "read my lips: no new taxes".

-The United States federal government shutdown from Saturday, October 6, until Monday, October 8, 1990.
+The United States federal government shut down from Saturday, October 6, until Monday, October 8, 1990.
 It stemmed from the fact that a deficit reduction package negotiated by President George H. W. Bush contained tax increases, despite his campaign promise of "read my lips: no new taxes", leading to a revolt led by House Minority Whip Newt Gingrich that defeated the initial appropriations package.
 Because the shutdown occurred over a weekend, the effects of the shutdown were lessened, with the National Parks and the Smithsonian museums being the most visible closures.
 Around 2,800 workers were furloughed, with the government losing $2.57 million in lost revenue and back wages.

 Background

 Newt Gingrich, then the House minority whip, led a revolt that led to the 1990 government shutdown.
 Because Gingrich opposed a deal supported by Congressional leaders from both parties, House Minority Leader Robert H. Michel characterized the revolt as "a thousand points of spite".

 The shutdown stemmed from disagreements over the 1991 United States federal budget, whose fiscal year was to begin on October 1, 1990.
 Over the course of the prior year, President George H. W. Bush negotiated with Congressional leaders on a deficit reduction plan.
 At the time, Congress was controlled by Democrats.
 In June, Bush announced support for tax increases to break a stall in the negotiations, abandoning his campaign promise to not increase taxes.
 On September 30, the day before the beginning of fiscal year 1991, a deal was announced that would reduce the federal deficit by $500 billion over five years, including $134 billion in new taxes and making deep cuts to Medicare, with a temporary continuing resolution to fund the government through October 5.

 However, the new taxes in the bill were opposed by conservative Republicans led by House Minority Whip Newt Gingrich.
 The fact that deal was supported by the President and Congressional leaders from both parties after long negotiations, with Gingrich walking out during a televised event in the White House Rose Garden, caused House Minority Leader Robert H. Michel to characterize the revolt as "a thousand points of spite".
 In addition, liberal Democrats opposed the bill's cuts to benefit programs.
 In response to the opposition, Bush made a nationally televised address warning of the negative effects of failing to reduce the deficit.

 The deal was defeated in the House of Representatives in the early morning of October 5.
 Congress passed a second continuing resolution, but it was vetoed by Bush, causing a lapse in funding authority beginning on Saturday, October 6.